ManifoldRG/fm-for-math-cs/README.md

 Math/reasoning will become and stay as a crucial part of Gen AI, we cannot over-emphasize its significant role in achieving AGI (if ever achievable :smile: )

-The datasets we will curate can cover topics from mainstream college mathematics and theoretical computer science (discrete math, etc):
+The datasets we will curate can cover, and not limited to the following topics from mainstream college mathematics and theoretical computer science (discrete math, etc):
 - Calculus
 - Linear Algebra
 - Probability and Statistics